Vilth83/sprint-planner/project-resources/brainstorm.md

 Sprint-planner intends to help keep calm and be agile by taking care of sprint management and by organizing automatically releasers and support designation.

-See below the 4 main functionalities
+See below the main functionalities

 ## Main functionalities

+-   member management
+> create, retrieve, modify and delete team member
 -   manage releaser of the week
 > select, find and change the releaser of the week.
 -   manage release iteration
 > retrieve release version number and organize iteration pattern
 -   manage support team leader of the day
 > select, find and change the support team leader of the day.
+- automation
+> releaser of the week and support automatic selection, modify date / hour of job and automatic release number incrementation
--   Mail information system
+- designation information
 > inform the team and the members of whom is releaser, support, of releaser version number and if noone has been found to take care of the release.
+-   Support
+> provide document about release process and help center about sprint-planner

 ## Personae